Article

 Lack of human touch

-Complex IVR menu and navigation
+Complex menu and navigation

 Speech recognition accuracy

-Inaccurate speech recognition can result in misinterpreting customer inputs, leading to frustration as callers may need to repeat information multiple times.
+Inaccurate speech recognition can misinterpret customer inputs, leading to frustration as callers may need to repeat information multiple times.
+Because of this, it is important to invest in speech recognition technology that continuously updates language models for improved accuracy.

-How to manage this challenge: Invest in speech recognition technology that continuously updates language models for improved accuracy.
-Provide clear instructions to users on how to articulate their responses and offer alternative input methods, such as keypad entry, to mitigate issues when speech recognition accuracy is challenging.
+How to manage this challenge: Provide clear instructions to users on articulating their responses and offer alternative input methods, such as keypad entry, to mitigate issues when speech recognition accuracy is challenging.

 IVR use cases